 "I have a Hygeia I keep at home.
 This is my traveling and work pump.
 It is very quiet and light in weight.
 The shape is a little odd and is lumpy when I pack it in a bag.
 The suction is good though."

 While this pump is pretty nifty as far as being discreet while pumping, women commented that it wasn't as efficient as other pumps.
 Perhaps this could be a pump to use for certain occasions but not as your only pump, unless you don't pump often.
 I felt that the following comment summed up very well what others were saying.
 One woman had this to say,

 "Don't let this be your only pump.
 Cannot pump as strongly as the Medela or Spectra but works great for traveling or pumping in an office."

 This was an interesting pump to review.
 While overall it did not score too well with customers, it had some neat advantages that some women loved.
 The main selling point of this breast pump is that you don't have to take your shirt off to pump out your milk.
 Some working moms felt comfortable going back to work without having to strip off their shirt every time they pumped.
 So in that respect, this pump scored high for that unique feature.
 But many women commented that if you buy this pump and plan on pumping often, to not make this be your only pump.
 From the comments left, it seemed that this pump just wasn't as efficient as some of the others.
 The price however, seemed very fair for what you get.
 I hope that this review helps you as you look to purchase the best breast pump for you in the future.

-For more information, check out our Top 10 Breast Pumps Of 2018.
+For more information, check out our Top 10 Breast Pumps.